Michael-AUG/f2a-morse-rigctld/README.md

 I originally designed this simple script to help with my Amateur Radio GB2CW transmissions.
 I wanted to be able to send reliably sped CW using F2A (Morse code over FM) for others in the local area to hear and decode.

-Ordinarily I would either send manually (on a key), or if needed use a computer programme.
+Ordinarily I would either send manually (on a key), or if needed use a computer program.
 However neither of these options work with FM.

 To get round this, I use the morse application (https://gitlab.com/esr/morse-classic) to generate the Morse audio within the Terminal, and use rigctl to: